By Kelcey Alonzo

 GM: His manager Chas Chandler was a friend and asked me to work with Jimi.

-GC: Had you ever heard of Jimi prior to the shoot?
+GC: Had you ever heard of Jimi before the shoot?

 GC: What was Jimi’s demeanor during the shoot?